Tens of thousands rally in Iran capital against US 'crimes' - France 24

 State news agency IRNA said there were similar demonstrations in the cities of Arak, Bojnourd, Hamedan, Hormozgan, Sanandaj, Semnan, Shiraz and Yazd.

+Footage of rallies were also beamed on state television from other cities, including Tabriz, where some black-clad women had tears rolling down their faces.

-News of the death of Soleimani, one of Iran's most popular public figures, also saw people hold impromptu gatherings in his central hometown of Kerman.
+News of the death of Soleimani also saw people hold impromptu gatherings in his central hometown of Kerman.

+After serving in the 1980-88 Iran-Iraq war, Soleimani rose through the ranks of the Guards to become commander of the Quds Force.

+In recent years he became an unlikely celebrity in Iran and had a huge following on Instagram.

 © 2020 AFP